Testing parametric models in linear-directional regression: Acknowledgements

-We would like to thank professors David E. Losada, from University of Santiago de Compostela, for his guidance in the data application and Ir\`{e}ne Gijbels, from Catholic University of Leuven, for her useful theoretical comments.
-This research was supported by Project MTM2008--03010 from the Spanish Ministry of Science and Innovation, by Project 10MDS207015PR from Direcci\'on Xeral de I+D of the Xunta de Galicia, by IAP research network grant nr.
-P7/06 of the Belgian government (Belgian Science Policy), by the European Research Council under the European Community's Seventh Framework Programme (FP7/2007--2013) / ERC Grant agreement No. 203650, and by the contract ``Projet d'Actions de Recherche Concert\'ees'' (ARC) 11/16--039 of the ``Communaut\'e fran\c{c}aise de Belgique'' (granted by the ``Acad\'emie universitaire Louvain'').
-Work of E. Garc\'ia-Portugu\'es has been supported by a grant from Fundaci\'on Barri\'e and FPU grant AP2010--0957 from the Spanish Ministry of Education.
-Authors gratefully acknowledge the computational resources used at the SVG cluster of the CESGA Supercomputing Center.
+We thank professors David E. Losada for his guidance in the data application and Ir\`{e}ne Gijbels for her useful theoretical comments.
+This research was supported by Project MTM2008-03010, Spanish Ministry of Science and Innovation; Project 10MDS207015PR, Direcci\'on Xeral de I+D of the Xunta de Galicia; the IAP research network grant nr.
+P7/06, Belgian government (Belgian Science Policy); the European Research Council under the European Community's Seventh Framework Programme (FP7/2007-2013) / ERC Grant agreement No. 203650; contract ``Projet d'Actions de Recherche Concert\'ees'' (ARC) 11/16-039 of the ``Communaut\'e fran\c{c}aise de Belgique'' (granted by the ``Acad\'emie universitaire Louvain''); the Dynamical Systems Interdisciplinary Network, University of Copenhagen.
+Work of the first author has been supported by a grant from Fundaci\'on Barri\'e and FPU grant AP2010--0957 from the Spanish Ministry of Education.
+The Authors gratefully acknowledge the computational resources used at the CESGA Supercomputing Center and valuable suggestions by three anonymous referees.